johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 It's important to note that being compatible means different things depending on the implementer's goals.
-These differences have built up over time due to both intentional and unintentional spec changes, spec interpretations, and historical implementation differences.
+These differences have built up over time due to both intentional and unintentional specification changes, specification interpretations, and historical implementation differences.

-This section roughly divides implementers of the cookie spec into two types, producers and consumers.
+This section roughly divides implementers of this specification into two types, producers and consumers.
 These are not official terms and are only used here to help readers develop an intuitive understanding of the use cases.

 ### Cookie Producing Implementations

-An implementer should choose {{sane-profile}} whenever cookies are created and will be sent to a user agent, such as a web browser.
-These implementations are frequently referred to as Servers by the spec but that term includes anything which primarily produces cookies.
+An implementer should choose {{server-requirements}} whenever cookies are created and will be sent to a user agent, such as a web browser.
+These implementations are frequently referred to as servers by the specification but that term includes anything which primarily produces cookies.
 Some potential examples:

 * Server applications hosting a website or API
 * Programming languages or software frameworks that support cookies
 * Integrated third-party web applications, such as a business management suite

 All these benefit from not only supporting as many user agents as possible but also supporting other servers.
-This is useful if a cookie is produced by a software framework and is later sent back to a server application which needs to read it. {{sane-profile}} advises best practices that help maximize this sense of compatibility.
+This is useful if a cookie is produced by a software framework and is later sent back to a server application which needs to read it. {{server-requirements}} advises best practices that help maximize this sense of compatibility.

-See {{languages-frameworks}} for more details on programming languages and software frameworks.

 ### Cookie Consuming Implementations